immutheprogrammer/Car-Game/README.md

 I am a 12 year old game dev!

 when I am older I want to work in the games industry

+Building On Linux and Mac:

+To build on linux and mac you have to install https://www.mono-project.com/download/stable/ (mono runtime) then you need to go into termial and type in mono CarGame.exe and that should open the game!